Alberto is the founder and CEO of eLabEurope

 ) and empowering Europe.

-) and an another provisionally titled "Nudging in Europe - What EU Law can learn from Behavioral Sciences?"
+) and an another provisionally titled "Nudge and the Law - What EU Law can learn from Behavioral Sciences?"
 (Hart Publishing, 2015) with Anne-Lise Sibony

 .
 He is also working on a textbook devoted to the EU law of risk regulation (Hart Publishing, forthcoming).

 Alberto has published Trade in Food - Regulatory and Judicial Approaches in the EC and the WTO

 (Cameron May, 2007), a monograph devoted to the evolving and emotive area of food and trade law.
 He has edited several volumes, among which Governing Disasters - The Challenges of Emergency Risk Regulation

 (Edward Elgar, 2011), Better Business Regulation in a Risk Society

 (Springer, 2013), Foundations of EU Food Law & Policy - Ten Years of the European Food Safety Authority

 (Ashgate, 2014).
 He has also published extensively in academic journals such as the Harvard International Law Journal, the Common Market Law Review, the European Law Journal, the Columbia Journal of European Law, the European Law Review, the International Journal of Constitutional Law, the European Journal of Consumer Law, European Public Law and the Revue du Droit de l’Union européenne

 .
 He has contributed to several edited volumes